mattywausb/lightstick/docs/manual_en.md

 Before storing a Part / Sequence Setting make sure, to activate the current version with the "Start" button.
 To prevent accidential overwriting or deletion, you need to select these operations explcitly, when needed, before hitting "Execute".

+## Configure WiFi Network
+To Enter or change the WiFi to connect to, the SSID and Password must be entered in the corresponding fields.
+By starting the connection, the access to the userinterface gets lost and you need to user a browser in the tartge Network, to access the Userinterface again.
+See the description about network status and IP Adress presentation in the "Power on" section above.

 ## Appendix